blurrycontour/zuul-gerrit/doc/source/admin/tenants.rst

       The list of labels regexp a tenant can use in job's nodeset.
 When set, this setting can be used to restrict what labels a tenant can use.
       Without this setting, the tenant can use any labels.
+Regular expression supports only restricted syntax, see :ref:`<regex>` for more information.

    .. attr:: report-build-page
       :default: false